 “I can trust my experience.
 When an activity feels as if it is valuable or worth doing, it is worth doing.”
 Carl Rogers, On Becoming a Person

-My eccentric endeavour, fully supported by my parents after a brief period of hesitation, paid off wonderfully as in a few years’ time the unimaginable happened: communism collapsed and Romanian people turned the page (or so we believed).
+My eccentric endeavour, fully supported by my parents after a period of hesitation, paid off wonderfully as in a few years’ time the unimaginable happened: communism collapsed and Romanian people turned the page (or so we believed).

 I did study English at one of the best universities in Romania and I became a teacher of English, a job that offered me great professional and personal fulfillment.